|

 Consists of photographs of the Jowell family in Deaf Smith County, Texas

-son, Richard, served in the frontier army and also as a Texas Ranger.
-Another son, George,
+frontier army and also as a Texas Ranger.
+Another son, George, after serving in

-after serving in the Confederacy, entered the cattle business, moved west, and established
+the Confederacy, entered the cattle business, moved west, and established a

 instrumental in founding the Hereford industry in Deaf Smith County.